Bhagavad Geeta: Chapter 2, Verses 45–47

 Tips to become nistraigunya (a state above the three gunas – desireless)

-The urge to acquire and anxiety to possess, the agitations that come from the experiences of the dualities, come when the Self identifies with the body, mind, and intellect, and the ego is formed.
-Krishna is showing us the path to detach our identification with the body, mind, and intellect and to be established in the real nature of Self, which is free from anxieties and beyond the experiences of this world.
+The urge to acquire and the anxiety to own arise from the perceived existence of duality.
+They occur when the Self identifies with a body, mind, and intellect, and the ego is formed.
+Shri Krishna is guiding us to detach our identification with the body, mind, and intellect.
+He is urging us be established in the real nature of Self.
+This Self is free from anxieties and beyond the experiences of this world.

 Chapter 2, Verse 46